navijation/go-returncheck/README.md

 # Motivation

 In Go, functions that have no side-effects (so-called pure functions) can be called without storing or otherwise using their return values.
 This is almost always a bug.
 Other functions have side side-effects but also return values in which the caller should take careful interest.
 Accidentally disregarding these values _might_ be a bug.
-A common example is functions that return an updated value rather than mutating the original value.
+A common example of the former case is functions that return an updated value rather than mutating the original value.

 ```go
 import (